-Early in his career, Miró primarily painted still-lifes, landscapes, and genre images.
+Early in his career, Miró primarily painted still-lifes, landscapes, and genre scenes.
 Influences ranging from the folk art and Romanesque church frescoes of his native Catalan region in Spain to 17th-century Dutchwere eventually superseded by more contemporary ones: , , and captivated the young artist, who had relocated to Paris in 1921.
-His exposure to the ideas of and his Surrealist circle prompted Miró to make radical changes to his style, although the artist cannot be said to have identified consistently with a single style.
+His exposure to the ideas of and Breton's Surrealist circle prompted Miró to make radical changes to his style, although the artist cannot be said to have identified consistently with a single school.
 Rather, his artistic career may be characterized as one of persistent experimentation and a lifelong flirtation with non-objectivity.
-Miró's signature colorful, biomorphic forms, roughly geometric shapes, and marginally recognizable objects are expressed in multiple media, from ceramics and engravings to large bronze installations.
+Miró's signature biomorphic forms, geometric shapes, and semi-abstracted objects are expressed in multiple media, from ceramics and engravings to large bronze installations.